mintlayer/core/README.md

 `cargo build` to build a debug version

-to pure the local chain run `./target/release/mintlayer-core purge-chain --dev`
+to purge the local chain run `./target/release/mintlayer-core purge-chain --dev`

 ### Docs